coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 ### Mount Data Disk

 Certain server flavors have separate system and data disks.
-To utilize the data disks or a Cloud Block Storage volume, they must be mounted with a `.mount` unit.
+To utilize the data disks, they must be mounted with a `.mount` unit.
+Check to make sure the `Where=` parameter accurately reflects the location of the block device:

 ```yaml
 #cloud-config